Volim Hrvatsku

 Volim Hrvatsku (I Love Croatia) is a Croatian game show television series based on the Dutch format of I Love My Country.
 The series sees two teams of celebrities, currently led by Goran Navojec and Dušan Bućan, playing various games that test their knowledge about Croatia.
 It is hosted by Mirko Fodor.

 Volim Hrvatsku debuted on 23 September 2012 on HRT 1.
-The series usually airs on Sundays afternoons; so far, eleven seasons have been broadcast.
+The series usually airs on Sundays afternoons; so far, twelve seasons have been broadcast.

 Format

 Each episode features six celebrity guests (such as singers, actors or sports people and television personalities) divided into two teams of three; each team is led by a team captain.
 The teams take part in various games that test their knowledge of various Croatia-related topics, such as Croatian popular culture, music, history, sports, literature, movies, television or notable people.